 - medication side effects

 Managing chronic fatigue

-Just like there are many possible causes of fatigue, there are also many ways to manage it.
-Talk with your doctor about the treatable cause of your fatigue, such as depression, lack of sleep, or high blood pressure.
-There are additional ways to combat fatigue besides therapy sessions or medications.
+Just like there are many possible causes of fatigue, there are many ways to manage it.
+Talk with your doctor about the possible cause of your fatigue, such as depression, lack of sleep, or high blood pressure.
+There are additional ways to combat fatigue besides therapy sessions or medication.

 Change your routine

 Make your life easier by streamlining tasks at home and work.
 For example: